simonmichael/hledger_site/src/index.md

 finally settled on hledger.
 Like GnuCash, I own and control my data, but with hledger I have an ability to go in and correct or change something (and not in a "accounting-appropriate" way) in bulk just by editing it in Sublime Text. --HN

 The deal breaker for me was the underlying XML or SQLite formats of GnuCash.
 These are not terribly amenable to scripting, either for ingesting raw data or reporting.
-Whereas this is basically the point of plain-text tools like Beancount or HLedger.
+Whereas this is basically the point of plain-text tools like Beancount or hledger.
 GnuCash feels too much like a walled-garden compared to plain-text tools.
-The plain-text format requires more work at first, but after you get the hang of it (and provided you have some background in scripting software) it is awesome. --HN
+The plain-text format requires more work at first, but after you get the hang of it (and provided you have some background in scripting software) it is awesome.
+--GlibMonkeyDeath

 One nice feature of hledger is its csv rules system, which is very flexible.
 I extended it with simple python scripts to add extra information for registering capital gains.
 So, end of the day the raw input data is just some csv files with records and the output is financial reports with various levels of detail. --HN